Lindon Creekside Cottages

 Information

 Realtors and prospective home buyers are highly encouraged to read the Frequently Asked Questions (FAQ) and the summary of the Creekside Covenants, Conditions and Restrictions (CC&Rs).
-Currently, the HOA monthly dues are $210 which haven't changed since January 2024.
-We are managed by Evolution Community Management (ECM).
+The HOA monthly dues are $220 as of January 1, 2026.
+New homeowners in our community should contact the HOA secretary as soon as possible.
+We need your contact information.

 Forms